Dating After #MeToo

 If they don’t reciprocate or look uncomfortable wish them a good day and leave.

-Don’t assume that someone’s dress or mannerisms is an invitation to anything sexual.
+Don’t assume that someone’s dress or mannerisms are an invitation to anything sexual.

-I also think if someone approaches you and you do not feel comfortable it is okay to say ‘thank you, I’d like to go back to what I’m doing now’ and that should be that.
+If someone approaches you and you do not feel comfortable it is okay to say ‘thank you, I’d like to go back to what I’m doing now’.
+And that should be that.

-Avoid approaching in the workplace, at conferences, flat shares, or anywhere where someone might feel physically exposed.
-I had some AWFUL pick up attempts at a sauna in Geneva once – that made me feel pretty yuk.
+Avoid approaching in the workplace, at conferences, flatshares, or anywhere where someone might feel physically exposed.

 If you are open to being approached do your bit and learn how to send stronger signals to help the other person feel comfortable coming up to you.